OWASP/www-project-proactive-controls/docs/the-top-10/c8-help-the-browser-defend-the-user.md

 CSRF attacks abuse an existing trust relationship between the web browser and web sites.
 - Same-Origin Cookies: Marking cookies as SameSite can mitigate the risk of cross-origin information leakage, as well as provide some protection against cross-site request forgery attacks.
+- Fetch Metadata Request Headers: Checking Fetch Metadata request headers on the server-side allows deploying a strong defense-in-depth mechanism—a Resource Isolation Policy—to protect your application against common cross-origin attacks like CSRF.

 ## Vulnerabilities Prevented